roger-russel/beholder-web-client/doc/conf/PHP.md

 # Php - Configuration file

-It's possible setup a conf file, which can be a PHP file or an Yml file, you can see more about Yml conf file at [here](YAML.md).
+It's possible to setup a configuration file, which can be a PHP file or an Yml file.
+You can see more about Yml conf file [here](YAML.md).

 ## Example